j-pride/pride.pm/readme.txt

 If you like to compile PriDE from within your favourite IDE, just create your own project and add the sub-directories 'src', 'test', and 'examples' as source folders.
-The folder 'plugin' contains the source code of the PriDE Eclipse Plugin and can only be loaded by Eclipse 2.0 or higher in a plugin project.
 The folder 'ant' containes the source code for PriDE's Ant task and requires ant.jar from an Ant distribution 1.6.x or higher.